Analyzing Contextualized Models

 C_train, C_test, X_train, X_test, Y_train, Y_test = train_test_split(C, X, Y, test_size=0.20, random_state=seed)

-Save/load the trained model.#
+Load the trained model#

 from contextualized.utils import load

-model = load(save_path)
+model = load('my_contextualized_model.pt')

 Inspect the model predictions.#